Mary Delany: Married life

 After her first husband's death Mrs Pendarves spent time living with various relatives and friends.
 In the 1730s she leased a home in Upper Brook Street, from where she wrote some of her noted letters.

 A wealthy friend, the Duchess of Portland, included Mary in her artistic and scientific "Hive" where she met Joseph Banks, the botanist, and she visited his home to see samples and drawings from his travels with Captain Cook.
-She bred plants, drew and portrayed with needlework these exotic flora.
+She bred plants, drew and portrayed with paper mosaics and needlework these exotic flora.

 To begin with, she lived with her aunt and uncle Stanley, and after her aunt's death, she spent time in Ireland with the family of her friend Mrs Donellan.
 In Ireland, Mrs Pendarves made the acquaintance of Dr Patrick Delany, an Irish clergyman who was already married to a rich widow, Margaret Tenison.
 It was not until 1743, two years after the death of his first wife, that on a trip to London Dr Delany proposed to Mrs Pendarves, much to the dismay of her family.
 They were married in June 1743.

 The Delanys passed a year in London before moving to Dublin, where Dr Delany had a home.
 They also rented Mount Panther in County Down and during their first year in the house, Patrick was made Dean of Down.
 Both husband and wife were interested in botany and gardening:

 "Their mutual pleasure in their garden at Delville near Dublin in particular, his encouragement of her gardening, painting, shell-work and needlework resulted in a surge of activity in a variety of media in all of which the basic theme was the flower, whether in stocking the Delville garden, painting garden landscapes, decorating interiors with shells, or working embroideries."

 After twenty-five years of marriage, most of it spent in Ireland, Dr Delany died in Bath, England, on 6 May 1768 at the age of 84, and Mrs Delany, now 68, found herself again a widow.